oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/why-layering-matters.md

 will have a different encryption key.
 {{% /notice %}}

-This means that technically it is a "different" domain for Domain in Image type domains.
+This means that technically, it is a "different" domain for Domain in Image type domains.
 Does this matter?
 Maybe,
 maybe not.
 It depends.
 If you want to do a rolling restart of your domain, then yes, it matters.
 First of all, the "new" servers will fail to start because the operator will be trying to inject credentials to start the server which were encrypted with the "old" domain encryption key.

 But even if this did not prevent Domain in Image pods from starting, there would still be a problem.
 You cannot have members of a domain with different encryption keys.
 If WebLogic saw a new member trying to join the domain with a different key, it would consider it to be an intruder and refuse to accept it into the domain.
 Client HTTP sessions